Walton-on-the-Naze: Walton Pier

 The original 150 ft pier was built in 1830, one of the earliest in the country.
 It was built for landing goods and passengers on steamers to Walton, and was lengthened to 330 ft in 1848.
 The pier was badly damaged in a storm in January 1871.
-A second pier opened in 1880, which also did not last.
-In 1895, the Walton Pier & Hotel Company Ltd opened a replacement pier 500 ft longer than the original. in 1898, The Coast Development Company extended the pier to 2610 ft, becoming the third longest pier in the country.
+A second pier was authorised by the Walton-on-the-Naze Pier Order 1878 and opened in 1880, but it also did not last.
+In 1895, the Walton Pier and Hotel Company Ltd opened a replacement pier 500 ft longer than the original. in 1898, the Coast Development Company extended the pier to 2610 ft, becoming the third longest pier in the country.
 When the new pier opened in 1895, an electric tramway was installed to take passengers from the steamers to the front of the pier.
 This was in use until 1935 when it was upgraded to a battery-powered carriage.
 In 1945 fire damaged the pier, and the carriage was replaced by a diesel locomotive train.
 This was removed during the 1970s.
 In February 2021, part of the pier collapsed into the sea during Storm Darcy.

 In 1937, the pier was bought by Charles Goss, who formed the New Walton Pier Company.
 At the time, the pier featured a pavilion at the seaward end, an amusement arcade, a tent that served as a theatre, and the Seaspray Lounge.
 In October 2011, the pier was put up for sale for £2.5 million, and was taken off the market in February 2012.
 In July 2016, the pier was bought by Russell Bolesworth for an unspecified amount.
 In 2022, the pier underwent a major revamp with a large arcade area, and was reopened to the public on 16 July 2022.

 The Walton and Frinton lifeboat has been moored afloat near the end of the pier since 1900.